rigogomes123/UNIT_17_MOBILE_APP/README.md

-# Optimised version of the mobile application:
+# Optimised version of the mobile application and how it met the client requirements:

+# Evaluate the design and optimised mobile app against client requiremenets

+# Demonstarte individual responsibility, creativity and effective self - managemnt in the design, development and revirw of a mobile app.